tchaudhry91/ts2019-challenges/docs/content/containerization/challenge1.md

 Your code will be seen in the output of `curl`.
 Enter that in the text box for the challenge screen to complete this challenge!

+## Conclusion

+And that brings you to the end of this hands on session - you learnt how to deploy a container, expose it outside the cluster, scale it up and upgrade it.
+All without any impact to the service availability.

+Clean up your Kubernetes cluster by running `kubectl delete -f .` in the folder.
+This will delete resources corresponding to every YAML file in the current directory.